ayoubamazigh/ayoubamazigh/README.md

   # 💫About Me :

-    22 years old full stack developer, living in the beloved Morocco 🥰.looking for new opportunities to chalenge my self.
+    23 years old full stack developer, living in the beloved Morocco 🥰.looking for new opportunities to chalenge my self.

 - 🔭 I’m currently working on Devoloping my skills.
-- 🌱 Learning about new freamworks and technologies: LARAVEL, REACT.JS
+- 🌱 Learning about new freamworks and technologies: Flutter, DJANGO...
 - 📫 feel free to contact me on my:<br>
     --> Email: <a mailto='ayoub.amazigh.200@gmail.com' >ayoub.amazigh.200@gmail.com</a><br>
     --> Facebook account: <a href='https://www.facebook.com/Ayoube.abe/' >Ayoub Abe</a><br>